 Health Insurer Cigna To Pay $67 Billion For Express Scripts

-Health insurance giant Cigna is buying Express Scripts, the company that administers prescription drug insurance plans millions of Americans, in a deal worth $67 billion, including $15 billion in Express Scripts' debt.
+Health insurance giant Cigna is buying Express Scripts, the company that administers prescription drug insurance plans for millions of Americans, in a deal worth $67 billion, including $15 billion in Express Scripts' debt.

 The proposed combination is the latest in a string of mergers in the health care industry.
 Drugstore chains, pharmacy benefit managers and insurers are realigning to gain market share, enhance negotiating leverage and cut costs.

-Note: A previous version of this story incorrecty referred to the grocery chain Albertsons as Alberton.